urbanairship/ruby-library/docs/examples.rst

     push.audience = UA.all
     push.device_types = UA.all
     push.message = UA.message(
-      title: "New follower",
+      title: "Your package is on its way!",
-      body: "<h1>Say hello to your new follower!</h1>",
+      body: "<h1>Would you please complete our customer survey?</h1>",
       extra: {"articleid" => "http://m.example.com/123456"}
     )
     push.send_push